md-projects0209/projects/README.md

 The flow is documented with screenshots saved in this repository.
 The screenshots are as follows:

-Screenshot 1: Flow in Power Automate
+1. Flow in Power Automate

-Screenshot 2: Condition parameters
+2. Condition parameters

-Screenshot 3: Move email (V2) action parameters
+3. Move email (V2) action parameters

-Screenshot 4: Export email (V2) action parameters
+4. Export email (V2) action parameters

-Screenshot 5: Create file action parameters
+5. Create file action parameters

-Screenshot 6: Add a To-do (V3) action parameters
+6. Add a To-do (V3) action parameters

-Screenshot 7: Add a To-do (V3) action body content
+7. Add a To-do (V3) action body content

-Screenshot 8: Emails in "Job search" folder
+8. Emails in "Job search" folder

-Screenshot 9: Saved emails in OneDrive
+9. Saved emails in OneDrive

-Screenshot 10: To do tasks in "Job search tracker" list
+10. To do tasks in "Job search tracker" list